rodrigo-teixeira-silva/rodrigo-teixeira-silva/README.md

 ## Rodrigo Teixeira. 👋

 I'm a professional focused on mobile development, test automation and continuous integration/delivery (CI/CD).
-My journey is driven by the thrill of transforming code into engaging visual experiences, ensuring cohesion between design and functionality.
+My journey<br> is driven by the thrill of transforming code into engaging visual experiences, ensuring cohesion between design and functionality.

 ### Connect with me